Guide to Student-Planned Health Fairs and Screenings

 AT LEAST 6 WEEKS PRIOR:

 - Identify students to plan and coordinate the event.
 One student coordinator for each station as well as one student overseeing the entire event is recommended.
-Also, if you intend to offer student volunteers the option of using this for IPPE credit, please contact Cheryl Clarke or Nora Stelter to make sure that the event will count for IPPE credit.
+Community service/health screening hours cannot be used for IPPE credit but can be used to meet the professional meeting attendance requirement for PSA (Pharmacy Skills and Applications) course as a Drake meeting.

 - Set the date and secure funding for event.